starsite/SwiftFM/README.md

 ⚠️ If you include the `modId` value in your `payload` (from say, an earlier fetch), the record will only be modified if the `modId` matches the value on FileMaker Server.
 This ensures you're working with the current version of the record.
 If you do **not** pass a `modId`, your changes will be applied without this check.

-Note: the FileMaker Data API does not pass back a modified record object for you to use.
-So you might want/need to refetch the updated record afterward with `getRecord(id:)`.
+Note: The FileMaker Data API does not pass back a modified record object for you to use.
+So you might want to refetch the updated record afterward with `getRecord(id:)`.

 ```swift
 func editRecord(id: Int, layout: String, payload: [String: Any], token: String) async -> String? {